MaastrichtU-IDS/trapi-predict-kit/README.md

 ### 🔮 Define the prediction endpoint

-The `openpredict` package provides a decorator `@trapi_predict` to annotate your functions that generate predictions.
+The `trapi_predict_kit` package provides a decorator `@trapi_predict` to annotate your functions that generate predictions.
 Predictions generated from functions decorated with `@trapi_predict` can easily be imported in the Translator OpenPredict API, exposed as an API endpoint to get predictions from the web, and queried through the  Translator Reasoner API (TRAPI).

 The annotated predict functions are expected to take 2 input  arguments: the input ID (string) and options for the prediction (dictionary).
 And it should return a dictionary with a list of predicted associated entities hits.
 Here is an example:

  ```python
 from trapi_predict_kit import trapi_predict, PredictOptions, PredictOutput